gl0git/NoteSharingAppBackend/README.md

 A backend for NoteShare, a note-sharing app for university students.

-Made using Node.js and Express.js, and connected to a MongoDB database.
+Made using Node.js and Express.js, and a MongoDB database.

 The frontend is deployed @ https://gl0git.github.io/NoteSharingAppFrontend/

+Some things to be added: reviewing notes (upvoting/downvoting), managing lost user passwords.